-The Letter of Inquiry, or LOI, is your gateway to funding.
-It will be reviewed by staff (small grants) or the Board of Trustees (large) and you will either be invited to submit a full application, or be declined.
+The Letter of Inquiry, or LOI, is only required if you are applying for a large grant.
+It will be reviewed by the Board of Trustees and you will either be invited to submit a full application, or be declined.
 This process includes a short eligibility quiz, contact information, a brief description of your organization, your proposal and a budget overview.
-You will be notified if you are accepted within a few days of the deadline.Get started with your Letter of Inquiry
+This process can take several weeks to complete.Get started with your Letter of Inquiry

 Step 2: Full Application

 Attend Grant Writing Workshop (optional)

 Throughout the year, SMCF holds pre-application workshops at various locations.
 This step-by-step walk through of our application is free and all are welcome.
 Attendance is not required, but encouraged, especially for newer organizations or grant writers.

 Please email Jesse Knight to register

 Submit Full Application

 If your Letter of Inquiry is accepted by the Board, you will receive an email invitation to submit a grant application.
 The invitation will contain instructions, deadlines, and staff contact information.